rslassman/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+**Description** For the final clock I stayed with the puzzle theme.
+The goal for the clock is to be a fun and interactive activity for people who enjoy puzzles, not for people who need to know the exact time of day/date.
+For the top button displaying the time of the year (i.e. month) I created a word scramble of the month (e.g. "UJRNAAY" for January).
+The word scramble is displayed on a black background and white letters to make the letters stand out.
+For the bottom button displaying the time of day, I created three "times of day" categories - morning, afternoon, evening - and a word search for each time of day with words related to that time of day.
+Pressing the bottom button displays a picture of this word search.
+Finally the when both buttons are pressed, the clock displays other puzzles that might be fun for the users, such as a crossword puzzle or a sudoku.

+**Video**